NEWS AND SPECIAL EVENTS

 "Rice University-born Company to Ease Solar Panel Manufacturing", InterNano, by Mike Williams, Rice University, September 23, 2009

 "The first publicly traded company to spring from Rice University technology is now taking stock in some of the best brains at Rice."
-More about Natcore Solar from the Rice News, 9/17/2009
+More about Natcore Solar here.

 Barron part of trans-Atlantic group seeking molecular key to stop HIV (pdf)